Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: Variational principle

 Dirac~\cite{Dirac-30} was the first to emphasize the importance of the symplectic structure of Schrödinger's equation and to mention that the exact Schrödinger trajectory~\eqref{eq:Schrodinger_unconstrained} can be recovered by requiring the action to be stationary, similarly as the Wei\ss~action principle in classical mechanics.
 This point of view was further developed by Kramer and Saraceno in their famous book~\cite{KraSar-81}.

 In this section, we investigate under which conditions on the observables $\cO_m$ one can define a unique constrained dynamics solely based on the \textbf{stationarity of the action}.
-We emphasize that this is the traditional point of view of TDDFT, as we will recall below, hence it is important to understand how this works (or, in fact, why it does not work so easily in this particular case).
+As we will recall below, standard TDDFT fits into this framework by applying the action principle to the wavefunction at fixed density (and not to the density itself as in~\cite{RunGro-84,vanLeeuwen-98,Vignale-08}).
+Because of this link with standard TDDFT, it is important to understand how the action principle works (or, in fact, why it does not work so easily in this particular case).

 As before, we first look at time-independent constraint values $o_m$.
 We give ourselves a state $\psi_0$ in $\cM$ and a trajectory $t\in[0,T]\mapsto \psi(t)$ drawn on $\cM$ with $\psi(0)=\psi_0$.
 We assume that $\psi(t)$ satisfies $\det(S^{\psi(t)})\neq0$ for all $0\leq t<T$, so that the trajectory stays in a region where $\cM$ is a smooth manifold.
 We also assume that $\psi$ is continuously differentiable in $t$.
 The final time $T$ is rather arbitrary and the hope is that it can be sent to infinity, or at least varied as we wish.
 In practice $T$ will only be finite when the trajectory reaches the boundary~$\cS$ of the manifold $\cM$, that is, for which $\det(S^{\psi(T)})=0$.